-At the trail’s start, it’s impossible to miss the still-operating trestle bridge running high above Accotink Creek.
-The creek’s dam, constructed more then 50 years ago, created a popular fishing hole.
-As you leave the picnic and boat-rental area behind, the trail shoots up a short, steep hill toward the woods surrounding the lake.
-(If that seems daunting, do the route in reverse and take the 60-degree hill on its descent, instead.)
+At the trail’s start, it’s impossible to miss the still-operating trestle high above Accotink Creek.
+The creek’s dam, constructed more than 50 years ago, created a popular fishing hole.
+(Do not attempt to cross during or after heavy rainfall, as this area is susceptible to frequent flooding.)
+As you leave the picnic and boat-rental area behind on this clockwise route, you’ll head up a short, steep hill toward the woods surrounding the lake.
+(If that seems daunting, do the route in reverse and descend the 60° hill instead.)

-The first half of this route hugs the lake’s curves as it travels deeper into the small woodlands preserve that provides shade and wonderful views of marshland and the lake.
-When you reach the fork in the road at the trail’s midpoint, either continue straight to get another 0.75-mile jaunt on the rail-trail before it dead-ends at Rolling Road, or follow the trail marker indicating a right turn to loop back to your starting point.
-This 4.5-mile option takes you down a short hill and onto neighborhood sidewalks for three or four blocks and past an elementary school before you return to the park.
+The first half of this route hugs the lake’s curves as it travels deeper into the small wooded preserve that provides shade and wonderful views of the marshland and lake.
+When you reach the fork in the road at the trail’s midpoint, either continue straight for another 0.75-mile jaunt on the rail-trail before it dead-ends at Rolling Road/VA 638 or follow the trail marker indicating a right turn to a 4.5-mile loop back to your starting point.
+The loop option takes you down a short hill and onto neighborhood sidewalks for three or four blocks and past an elementary school before you return to the park.

 From Washington, D.C., take Interstate 395 south.
 Take Exit 2B (Edsall Road) and travel 1 mile.
 Turn left onto Backlick Road.
 Take the third right onto Leesville Boulevard, and then turn left onto Heming Avenue.
 Turn right into Lake Accotink State Park just before Heming Avenue curves to the east.

 TrailLink is a free service provided by Rails-to-Trails conservancy